Is Heuristic Sampling Necessary in Training Deep Object Detectors?: Investigation

-Here some symbols can be assigned with specific values.
-Specifically, $C = 80$ denotes 80 object classes on COCO~\cite{coco}. $\frac{N}{N_f}$ represents the all-to-foreground ratio, which is $\frac{N}{N_f}\approx 10^{3}$ for RetinaNet on COCO. $\alpha=0.25, \gamma=2, \pi=10^{-2}$ are used for training \textit{RetinaNet-FL}.
-With these specific values, we can compute $L^{FL} \approx 1.19$, which matches the initial value of $L^{FL}$ during training \textit{RetinaNet-FL} (see Fig.~\ref{figure2}).
-We observe that $L^{CE} \approx 1.23$ in $w=10^{-1},\pi=10^{-5}$ is more similar value with $L^{FL} \approx 1.19$ than other settings.
-This may be the reason why \textit{RetinaNet-CE} with $w=10^{-1},\pi=10^{-5}$ achieves comparable AP of \textit{RetinaNet-FL}.
-We believe that the deeper reason is that this setting maintains a balance between the classification loss ($L^{FL}$ or $L^{CE}$) and the bounding-box regression loss ($L^{REG}$).
-As shown in Fig.~\ref{figure3}(a), \textit{RetinaNet-FL} achieves a quite good balance between $L^{REG}$ and $L^{FL}$, whereas Fig.~\ref{figure3}(b) shows that only \textit{RetinaNet-CE} with $\pi=10^{-5}, w=10^{-1}$ can obtain this balance.
-Other settings, however, will lead the training to be dominated by the bounding-box regression task, which is not good for training an accurate object detector.
+where the two values are very close.
+Since the loss scale can reflect the gradient magnitude, we believe that the similar gradient magnitude is the reason for \textit{RetinaNet-CE} with $s=10^{-1},\pi=10^{-5}$ achieves AP comparable to that of \textit{RetinaNet-FL}.
+Moreover, this setting also facilitates multi-task learning.
+See Fig.~\ref{figure3a}, \textit{RetinaNet-FL} achieves a quite good balance between the localization loss $L^{LOC}$ and $L^{FL}$, whereas Fig.~\ref{figure3b} shows that only \textit{RetinaNet-CE} with $\pi=10^{-5}, w=10^{-1}$ can obtain this balance.
+Other settings, however, will lead the training to be dominated by the localization task, which is harmful to training an accurate object detector.
+In conclusion, our investigation reveals that the classification gradient magnitude is the central cause of the accuracy gap, and we can adjust it by initialization and loss scaling.